fusiongyro/lbac/tutor10.md

 way, if you happen to hold a different opinion and would prefer a different option, you can choose it instead.
 You  now  have  the background  to  do  that.
 I guess the important thing to note is that  nothing  we  do  here  is  cast  in  concrete.
-When YOU'RE designing _your_ language, you should feel free to do it _your_ way.
+When _you're_ designing _your_ language, you should feel free to do it _your_ way.

 Many of you may be asking at this point: Why bother starting over from  scratch?
 We had a working subset of KISS as the outcome of Installment  VII  (lexical  scanning).
 Why not just extend it as needed?
 The  answer  is  threefold.
-First of all, I have been making  a  number  of changes to further simplify the program ... changes  like  encapsulating  the  code generation procedures, so that  we  can  convert to a different target machine more easily.
+First of all, I have been making  a  number  of changes to further simplify the program… changes  like  encapsulating  the  code generation procedures, so that  we  can  convert to a different target machine more easily.
 Second, I want you to see how the development can indeed  be done